-Go EO focuses on the sale transaction itself – the technical, legal, and accounting work required for an EOT sale.
-We work closely with your professional business adviser to scope the work, agree responsibilities, and ensure costs and roles are clear.
+Go EO focuses on the sale transaction itself – the technical, legal, and financial work required for an EOT sale.
+We work closely with you to scope the work, agree responsibilities, and ensure costs and roles are clear.

 Factors affecting our fees

-Some EOT sales are relatively straightforward.
+Some EOT transactions are straightforward.
 Others involve more complexities, such as:

 - Multiple shareholders